Wild orbits and generalised singularity modules: stratifications and quantisation: Lie-algebraic setup (II)

-whence a projection $\pi_{\phi} \cl U\mf g \thra U\mf l_{\phi}$ parallel to the second direct summand.
-This is the universal enveloping version of the projection $\mf g \thra \mf l_{\phi}$ parallel to $\mf u^-_{\psi} \ops \mf u^+_{\psi}$, which we abusively write the same.
-(As noted in~\cite[\S~2.8]{moody_pianzola_1995_lie_algebras_with_triangular_decomposition}, this is best suited to treat highest-weight modules, as the symmetry between the opposite nilradicals is broken by choosing which to put on the left/right.)
+whence a projection $\pi_{\phi} \cl U\mf g \thra U\mf l_{\phi}$ parallel to the rightmost direct summand.
+This is the UEA version of the projection $\mf g \thra \mf l_{\phi}$ parallel to $\mf u^-_{\psi} \ops \mf u^+_{\psi}$, which we abusively write the same.
+(As noted in~\cite[\S~2.8]{moody_pianzola_1995_lie_algebras_with_triangular_decomposition}, this is best suited to treat \emph{highest-weight} modules, rather than lowest-weight, as the symmetry between the opposite nilradicals is broken by choosing which to put on the left/right.)